 Isn't it time to learn how to green up your lifestyle?
 Unless you live in a cave on a remote island, without any method of communicating with the outside world, you will know one fact.
 That fact is that climate change/ global warming and resource depletion are environmental issues that are not about to go away.

-The environment has steadily moved its way up everyone’s agenda as we are more conscious about recycling and the amount of energy and water we waste.
+The environment has steadily moved its way up everyone's agenda.
+We are now more conscious about recycling and the amount of energy and water we waste.

 With so much information bombarding our senses on environmental issues, there's no doubt about it, understanding how best to ‘green up' our lifestyle can be difficult and confusing.

-For those of us that care about trying to ‘do our bit’ for the environment, but not necessarily classifying ourselves as ‘rainbow warriors’ or ‘tree huggers’, we face a dilemma.
+Do you want to show you care about trying to ‘do our bit' for the environment?
+But not necessarily classify yourself as a ‘rainbow warrior' or ‘tree hugger'.
+If so, we face a dilemma.
 What can we do to make a difference, without going so far as building a composting toilet in our gardens, or buying a smallholding and leaving our jobs!

 Here are three top tips on how to green up your lifestyle and save money.